bsavage-dbi/hyper-edit/README.md

 ![hyper-edit](images/screenshot2.png)

-Click the HI icon and click on the button to open the editor page.
+Click the HI icon and then click on the edit button to open the Wordpress editor page.

 Only runs on `hyperisland.com` pages.